 Medical aestheticians work in hospitals, physicians' offices, care centers and other healthcare facilities.
 Plastic surgeons and dermatologists commonly employ medical aestheticians to perform procedures including medical peels, exfoliations and photo light facials under their supervision.
 They also apply prescription skin care products and treat wounds for patients who have recently undergone surgery.

 In hospitals and clinics, these professionals support patients having operations and medical treatments that affect the skin.
 They teach injured patients to use makeup to reduce the appearance of facial swelling, skin discoloration and hair loss.
 They show trauma victims how to clean and care for sensitive skin and how makeup can cover affected areas, such as burned facial skin.
 Medical aestheticians also comfort patients and boost the self-esteem of those receiving long-term treatments.

-According to the U.S. Bureau of Labor Statistics (BLS), employment of aestheticians and other skin care specialists was projected to rise faster than the national average, by 40%, from 2012-2022 (www.bls.gov).
-As of 2013, the BLS revealed a mean yearly salary of $32,990 for skin care specialists, with those working in outpatient care centers, hospitals and offices of physicians earning the top salaries.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of skin care specialists is projected to rise much faster than the national average, by 17%, from 2019-2029.
+In 2019, the BLS reported median annual wages of $34,090 for skin care specialists.
+Those working in outpatient care centers, hospitals and offices of physicians earned the top wages.